 How will Soli change the way we use devices?

 Soli has the potential to change the way we use all devices - from phones to wearables and everything in between.
 Wearables are probably the most obvious and natural place to apply the technology because those types of devices usually have such small displays (and there is an obvious need for richer, more functional input options on them).

 The Apple Watch, for instance, has the physical Digital Crown that provides users with additional ways to navigate the WatchOS interface.
 A smartwatch that incorporates the Soli chip wouldn't need a digital crown though, because you'd be able to wave your fingers to get things done, such as mimic turning down a volume dialler to decrease the volume or mimic pressing a button to turn something on or off.

-However, it's the the Google Pixel 4 smartphone that is the first device to incorporate the Soli chip.
+However, the Google Pixel 4 smartphone was the first device to incorporate the Soli chip.
 It allowed for gesture controls, such as users simply waving their hands in order to skip songs, snooze alarms and silence phone calls.
 These capabilities are said to expand over time, with Google saying that this is just the beginning of what it will offer, although with Google now seemingly dropping the technology in the Pixel 5, that might not be the case.